Bjorn248/scca_classifier/CONTRIBUTING.md

 ## Fixing a class/year issue
 All the makes, models, and years are stored in a HUGE object called `allSoloCars` in `src/common.js`.
+This file is generated from a `templates/common.js.tmpl`.
+You can iterate in src/common.js locally but PRs must include a change to both the file in `templates` and the file in `src`.

 Adjusting the classing for a car should be as simple as finding it and fixing the array that defines its classes.